 Chargebacks can happen due to fraud, either via card theft or a card user “digitally shoplifting” by claiming refunds on items they ordered online (but kept).
 Chargebacks can also happen with no ill intent.
 A customer who doesn’t recognize the charge or remember ordering an item may perform a friendly chargeback, although the effect on your business is the same.
 A 2016 MasterCard survey found that 60 percent of small businesses aren’t protecting themselves against online fraud, making it that much easier for chargebacks to eat into the bottom line.

 Signature capture makes all the difference because you can prove that the customer did indeed authorize the purchase.
-Storing receipts and other transaction details in the cloud protects valuable information against a hard drive crash.
+Storing receipts and other transaction details in Virtual Terminals protects valuable information against a hard drive crash.
 Friendly fraud accounts for up to 86 percent of chargebacks, according to Global Risk Technologies, so keeping signatures on record can make a dramatic difference in reducing chargebacks.

 Lower Customer Satisfaction